shreyExp/DreamHacker/readme.md

 See `CONTRIBUTING` for more information.

 <!-- License -->

 ## License

 Distributed under the GPL-3.0 License.
 See `LICENSE` for more information.

 <!-- Contact Info -->

 ## Contact
 </br>

-## User Interface
-The UI for DreamHacker is a Web application on the localserver.
-The user will be able to monitor his heart beats per minute and set the audio which he wants to play if the audio is set to play on the server.
-Such audio can be listned to from a raspberry pi.

-### Software Used
-1. PHP
-1. SQL
-1. Javascript
-1. JQuerry